Train Berth Types: A Look at the Different Choices

 Side Lower:

-Receiving a side lower berth seems ideal, but there are a few ifs and buts.
+The side lower berth is situated along the aisle and offers easy access, particularly for solo travelers or those who prefer quick exits.
+It converts into seats during the day and has windows for a good view.
+However, side berths can feel a bit cramped due to their smaller size compared to the main berths.
 While one can appreciate the natural beauty of the surrounding area, a side berth would make you feel a little exposed, especially in an AC 3-tier where there are no curtains.
 A lower-side berth may or may not have access to a charging port.
 Additionally, if you are sitting with your leg hanging, you might get hurt whenever there is movement with the luggage.